 Password: this is your 8-digit Employee ID# – these are all numbers

-After logging in, the links to your courses will display on the right side under “My courses” on the Moodle homepage.
-The District sets a Site Policy for all users at the start of the semester, so you may need to accept it when it is enabled.
-This is for students, but all users have to accept it.
-To edit your Moodle profile, click on your name in the upper right corner or bottom of the page.
+After logging in, the links to your courses will display on your Dashboard.
+To edit your Moodle profile or change your password, click on your name in the upper right corner or bottom of the page.

-After the initial roster upload (about 1 – 2 weeks before classes start), please check your participants list to make sure students are being uploaded into your course.
+The District will upload student data 1-2 weeks before the semester begins.
+Please check your Participants list to make sure students are being uploaded into your course.
 Your students will not be able to enter your course site until you open the course to them.
-Contact us (firstname.lastname@example.org) if students are not appearing in your Participants list.
-Student uploads will be daily until Census Day.
+Contact Theresa Rumjahn at email@example.com or the District Moodle Helpdesk at firstname.lastname@example.org if students are not appearing in your Participants list.

 You can send the Welcome Email from your PROMT Roster page or from your Moodle course as a post from the “News Forum”.
 Additionally, from the Participants list, you can show all participants, select all (this checks the box in front of each name), and then select “Send an email message” from the drop-down menu.
 Enter your message in the text editor and then submit it.

 We often receive inquiries from students about when their online class will begin.
-We inform them that they will receive a welcome email message sent via student email from their online instructors before the semester begins.
+We inform them that they should receive a welcome email message sent via student email from their online instructors before the semester begins.
 We tell them to check their student email often (http://web.peralta.edu/it/studentemail/) or set it to redirect to another address.
-Lastly, we inform the students of where they can find the list of online instructors’ email addresses and the BCC Bookstore site.
+Lastly, we inform the students to check the BCC Distance Education website for instructor contact information and also where the BCC Bookstore site is located.

 There is a simple setting:

 - On your course homepage, click on Course administration > Edit settings.